MaeFlaherty/Obsidian-Vault/Natural History Museum.md

 Both: Morphology, Location, Habitat, Date/time, ecological interactions, change over time(Evolution, mutation, adaptations, etc)

+## Additional Data
+In the modern day, different types of data are often collected alongside a physical specimen
+- Field Notes/Location Data
+- Photos/Videos
+- Sound Recordings(Animals)
+- Genetic Vouchers/tissue samples(destroyed during analysis)
+## Specimen Identification
+Over the course of natural history collections, the way we identify species has changed.
+Specimens are associated with a record of who studied them and how they were identified at the time, as well as when the identification was changed.

+## Other values of a Natural History specimen
+specimens may also have cultural, social, and historical value

+Natural history is inextricably tied to human history

 ## History of Natural History collections

 # Digitization of natural history collections